-We offer a variety of groups, classes and workshops for survivors of domestic and sexual violence.
-Through these programs, clients receive professional guidance and social support in a safe environment.
+Safe Connections Support Services include a variety of groups, classes and workshops for survivors of domestic and sexual violence.
+Through these group programs, clients receive professional guidance and peer social support in a safe environment.
 Group services are open to survivors of all genders.
-All Safe Connections services are free of charge.
+All services are free of charge.

-Level 1 groups are designed as a way to gain knowledge and new skills in a safe, supportive setting.
-Information in these groups is intended to empower survivors to understand their experiences and learn strategies for coping and moving forward.
-Level 1 groups can be a supplement to individual therapy or a sole intervention.
+Level 1 groups are primarily psycho-educational—a way to gain knowledge and new skills in a safe, supportive setting.
+Information provided in these groups is intended to empower survivors to understand their experiences and learn strategies for coping and moving forward.
+Groups can be a supplement to individual therapy or a sole intervention.

 Breaking the Cycle

-This group is for those who have experienced emotional or physical violence or who are affected by memories of past abuse.
+This program is for those who have experienced emotional or physical violence in their relationships or who are affected by memories of past abuse.
 It explores the definitions of abuse, the effects of domestic violence on self and family, ways of coping with abuse and how to identify abusive people.

 Building Effective Communication Skills